kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+Oh, tranquility!
-it needs but shiny wings and look
+scatters in the night; Now see
-Mogami River.
+and gazes at the moon.